International Admission: How to Apply

 Admission Requirements for Undergraduate Programs

-Due to the impacts of COVID-19, the University of Hartford will make the following accommodations for International students applying for Undergraduate programs:
+Due to the impacts of COVID-19 the following accommodations have been put in place for International Undergraduate Students:

 Final year Academic Transcripts